T-RC/RCPilotTable/README.md

 ### 3D Prints
 I used [FreeCad](https://www.freecad.org/) for all the designs and [all drawings are here](/drawings%20and%20images).
 The STLs are posted [here](/3D%20print%20STLs).
 As filament, I am using either [Polymaker ASA](https://www.amazon.com/dp/B09DKQK318/?coliid=I2VLWN38FZA86A&colid=PGYE4HTR4F8&psc=1&ref_=list_c_wl_lv_ov_lig_dp_it) or [Priline TPU](https://www.amazon.com/dp/B0BJ5XRDFB/?coliid=I2SHOWQPSHQ9XM&colid=PGYE4HTR4F8&psc=1&ref_=list_c_wl_lv_ov_lig_dp_it).
 ### electrical box
 I chose 3D-printing the box because I can skip several work steps and iterate faster this way.
 It also allows having a two colored front plate by stopping the printer and changing color after a few layers.
 An [off the shelve electrical enclosure](https://www.amazon.com/dp/B08N1DD5WJ/?coliid=I3T08VJ4IFBYYQ&colid=PGYE4HTR4F8&psc=1&ref_=list_c_wl_lv_ov_lig_dp_it) will work just as well though.
+As mentioned above, a build video is available.
 ### feet
 The feet are 3D-printed in TPU at 100% infill.
 ### vertical wing restraint hanger